-Figure 7: Comparison of the classification rate for all models of the first dataset confusion matrix, correct classification, recall, and precision.
+Figure 7.
+Comparison of the classification rate for all models of the first dataset

+Then, several classification metrics are computed to evaluate the best technique, such as the confusion matrix, correct classification, recall, and precision.
 The confusion matrix is calculated to select the best ML model.
 As a result of the bank loan default study utilised in this work, default goal values are binary, i.e., zero represents not having a default, and one represents having one.
-This evaluation metric is a two-dimensional rectangular array explained in Section 2.7.4.
-In Table 4.8, the confusion matrix explains the results of the REP tree.
-Fig. 8 represents the other metrics to evaluate the classification algorithm (REP tree).
+This evaluation metric is a two-dimensional rectangular array explained in Fig. 8 represents the other metrics to evaluate the classification algorithm (REP tree).

-Figure 8: A: Naïve Bayes Classifier with 60% percent of the training set, B: REP tree with 50% percent of the training set, C: The other evaluation metrics for REP tree using the first dataset
+Figure 8.
+A: Naïve Bayes classifier with 60% percent of the training set, B: REP tree with 50% percent of the training set, C: The other evaluation metrics for REP tree using the first dataset